 Configuring EFM v23

-TPA installs and configures EFM when failover_manager is set to efm.
+TPA will install and configure EFM when failover_manager is set to efm.

 EFM configuration

-TPA generates efm.nodes and efm.properties with the appropriate instance-specific settings or default values.
-TPA also installs an efm.notification.sh script, which does nothing by default.
-You can fill it in however you want.
+TPA will generate efm.nodes and efm.properties with the appropriate instance-specific settings, with remaining settings set to the respective default values.
+TPA will also place an efm.notification.sh script which basically contains nothing by default and leaves it up to the user to fill it in however they want.

-See the EFM documentation for more details on configuring EFM.
+See the EFM documentation for more details on EFM configuration.

 efm_conf_settings

-You can use efm_conf_settings to set any parameters, whether or not TPA recognizes them.
-Where needed, you need to quote the value exactly as you would if you were editing efm.properties manually:
+You can use efm_conf_settings to set any parameters, whether recognised by TPA or not.
+Where needed, you need to quote the value exactly as it would appear in efm.properties:

 cluster_vars: